lannah2/MCA-2024/week2.md

 # Week 2

+## Task: Transcribe Chosen Piece in MuseScore

+### Here is a copy of my transposed version of Satisfied:

 Didn’t get the time signature of cut time

 The bars are smaller and therefore there are more of them